kristapsk/joinmarket-clientserver/docs/fidelity-bonds.md

 ## How to use fidelity bonds as a taker

-In JoinMarket versions later than v0.9 takers will by default use fidelity bonds without any input needed from the user.
+In JoinMarket version v0.9 or later takers will by default use fidelity bonds without any input needed from the user.

 The orderbook watcher script now displays information about any fidelity bonds